kwyse/personal-website/about.md

 This blog may not represent all of these virtues—not yet, anyway—but they're all facets of my life that I value and would like to write about more.
-If my posts give _you_ some value, dead reader, then it's a win-win.
+If my posts give _you_ some value, dear reader, then it's a win-win.
 It's my hope that you find something useful here.